JayThibs/map-floodwater-satellite-imagery/capstone_report.md

         return xe_dice_loss

 We keep going through each batch of the data.
 Once we have gone through all the batches, we've finished the epoch and we can calculate the model performance by seeing how well it performs on the validation data.

+#### Changes in the Model

+The biggest change we did after training several models was to use EfficientNet-b0 as the backbone model instead of a ResNet34.

 #### Loss Function